Composing Control Barrier Functions for Complex Safety Specifications: CONCLUSION

 \section{CONCLUSION}

 We established a framework to capture complex safety specifications by control barrier functions (CBFs).
 The specifications are combinations of state constraints by Boolean logic.
-We proposed an algorithmic way to create a single CBF that represents these constraints and enables efficient safety-critical controllers.
-We characterized the properties of the proposed CBF, and we used simulations to show its potential in tackling nontrivial safety-critical control problems.
+We proposed an algorithmic way to create a single CBF candidate that encodes these constraints and enables efficient safety-critical controllers.
+We described the properties of this CBF candidate, and we used simulations to show its ability to tackle nontrivial safety-critical control problems.